Mercerenies/latitude/spec/ii_standard_library/module.md

 Returns the module's header, a [`FileHeader`](fileheader.md) object that details certain information about the module being loaded.

+### `Module sigils.`

+Returns an object whose keys are sigils that the module exports and whose values are the corresponding implementations of those sigils.
+These can be imported into the current scope with `importAllSigils`.

 ### `Module import (names).`

 For each name in the iterable `names`, (shallow-) copies the value at